hsaberedo/WebLogAnalysisWithScala/README.md

 # Log Analysis With Scala

-This sbt scala project which analyses log files
+This project demostrates how to analyse Web Logs files with Scala.

 ## Package